lassmanjm/extract_recipe/README.md

-# extract_recipe
+# add_mealie_recipe
-Extract a recipe from a photo for mealie
+A library for adding recipes to mealie from a picture